Fat wedge filtrations and decomposition of polyhedral products: Definition of polyhedral products

 Let $I$ be a non-empty subset of $[m]$, and let $K_I$ denote the full subcomplex of $K$ on $I$, that is, $K_I:=\{\sigma\subset I\,\vert\,\sigma\in K\}$.
 For a sequence of pairs of spaces $(\underline{X},\underline{A})=\{(X_i,A_i)\}_{i\in[m]}$, we put $(\underline{X}_I,\underline{A}_I):=\{(X_i,A_i)\}_{i\in I}$.
 We can deduce the following immediately from the definition of polyhedral products.
 For $\emptyset\ne I,J\subset[m]$ with $I\cap J=\emptyset$ and $I\cup J=[m]$, we have

-Then we see that the polyhedral product $\Z_K(C\underline{X},\underline{X})$ is not always a suspension: for example, if $m=4$ and $K$ is a square which is the join of 2-copies of the simplicial complex with discrete 2-points, we have $\RZ_K\cong S^1\times S^1$ by Example \ref{boundary-example}.
-This implies that the BBCG decomposition does not always desuspend. \end{example}
+Then we see that the polyhedral product $\Z_K(C\underline{X},\underline{X})$ is not always a suspension, which in particular implies that the BBCG decomposition does not always desuspend: for example, if $m=4$ and $K$ is a square which is the join of 2-copies of the simplicial complex with discrete 2-points, we have $\RZ_K\cong S^1\times S^1$ by Example \ref{boundary-example} and the above homeomorphism. \end{example}

 We recall from \cite{DS} a homotopy fibration involving polyhedral products, and we here produce an alternative proof.

 \begin{lemma} [cf. {\cite[Proposition, pp.180]{Fa}}] Let $\{F_i\to E_i\to B\}_{i\in I}$ be a diagram of homotopy fibrations over a fixed base $B$.
 Then